Erik van Blokland: Letterror

-FF Beowulf
+LTR Beowolf

-FF Beowulf is a Serif-typeface which had novel programming features.
+LTR Beowolf is a Serif-typeface which had novel programming features.
 Each time it was printed, code within the typeface files moved the outlines of the letters around slightly, giving it a spiky appearance.
 The two designers, van Blokland and Just van Rossum, discovered that PostScript 1 format typeface files contained code that they could edit directly, adding randomization points to the line positioning points that usually make up such a file.

 It is thought to be the first dynamically generated typeface, which modified letterforms on the fly.
 It used a randomizing algorithm to generate different letter forms each time a letter was printed.
 The typeface "expanded the possibilities of typography", introducing Generative design to type.

 It was published under the name FF Beowolf, the first typeface in the FontFont library.

 The specifications of printer drivers were updated in time to curtail "aberrations", so in the end FF Beowulf stopped working.
 Later versions of the typeface do not include the random feature that made it famous, as current font technology does not support programming features within typefaces, for security reasons.
 Instead they use a feature called "contextual alternates" to swap out the basic set of letters with pre-randomized alternative letters, when certain letter combinations occur in context, from a pool of over 90.000 alternate letters.

-FF Beowulf was one of 23 typefaces in the MoMA Architecture and Design Collection's first type acquisition in 2011.
+LTR Beowolf was one of 23 typefaces in the MoMA Architecture and Design Collection's first type acquisition in 2011.
 Each typeface in the group was selected as a "milestone in the history of typography".
 The typefaces were exhibited at the Standard Deviations exhibition in March of the same year.